Internet in Nigeria: History

 The history of Internet in Nigeria started with the provision of limited E-mail service in 1991, and in July 1995 the Regional Information Network of Africa (RINAF) in collaboration with Rose Clayton Nigeria Limited provided internet service at the computer science department of Yaba College of Technology through the (Nigerian Postal Service (NIPOST)).
 The Internet service provided included email, Telnet and Gopher.

-In 1998, there was more access to the internet as the government granted licenses to GSM(Global system for mobile communications) Telecommunication companies in 2001 which led to an increase in internet connectivity, towards the end of 2003 Nigeria about 750,000 active internet users.
+In 1998, there was more access to the internet as the government granted licenses to GSM(Global system for mobile communications) and Telecommunication companies in 2001 which led to an increase in internet connectivity.
+Towards the end of 2003 Nigeria had about 750,000 active internet users.

 In 1999, The African Internet summit(AFRINET'99) was held in collaboration with the Federal Ministry of Communication and the Nigerian Communication Commission with the Nigerian Internet Group to create a forum where internet practitioners in Africa can come together to discuss a common front on policies that are peculiar to internet connectivity and access in Africa as well as sustainable development and use of Internet in Africa.
 The summit which was held in ECOWAS secretariat in Abuja Nigeria also had financial aid from the United Nations Development Programme agency (UNDP), they provided $1millions dollars to assist the Nigerian Telecommunication (NITEL) to establish the internet backbone and NITEL's training school to be an international regional training center for internet related programs.
 Internet users increased in 1999 to about 100,000 subscribers with about 81 host sites which covered research, academic, government, commercial and internationally related areas.
 However, during this period only the urban areas in Nigeria were covered and having internet connectivity like Lagos, Abuja, Port Harcourt and the likes, the rural areas even though had a little of GSM usage lacked internet connectivity as those rural areas where's not adequately covered as the ISP providers were only focused more on urban centers where acceptance and usage was high as well as the revenue generated, many of ISP providers were not interested in the rural areas as they claim the people were not literate enough to embrace technology, so preferred to channel their infrastructure mainly to urban areas which led to rise in internet connectivity majorly in the urban part of the county.

 In 2001 about one hundred and fifty (150) ISP were given license by the Nigerian Communication Commission(NCC), Some of the ISP provided internet service on a frequency of 2.4 and 5.8 GHz using ISM(Industrial, scientific and medical) band which NCC prevented the commercial use of it.
 Several ISPs offered internet service on 3.5 GHz and WIFI which enabled internet access network using VSAT.
 In 2003 cyber cafes were connected to the internet either through dial up connections or VSAT and the Cafes were allowed to provide VOIP(Voice over internet protocol) service by NCC.